Pathway Tools Software

 Pathway Tools is a comprehensive symbolic systems biology software

-system that supports several use cases in bioinformatics and
+Pathway Tools supports several use cases in bioinformatics and systems

 - Development of organism-specific databases